-OKLAHOMA CITY, Okla. -- Disaster assistance often covers more than insurance.
-That is why Oklahomans affected by recent severe storms, tornadoes and flooding are urged by the Oklahoma Department of Emergency Management (OEM) and the Federal Emergency Management Agency (FEMA) to apply for assistance even if they have insurance.
+Madison, Wis. -- Disaster assistance often provides benefits not offered by insurance.
+That is why Wisconsin residents affected by recent severe storms and ongoing flooding are urged by Wisconsin Emergency Management (WEM) and the Federal Emergency Management Agency (FEMA) to apply for assistance even if they have insurance.

-"We want everyone who is eligible for assistance to receive help as soon as possible," said Federal Coordinating Officer Philip E. Parr.
-"By law, we cannot duplicate what insurance already covers.
-But we may be able to help with some disaster-related expenses, within our program limits."
+"We want everyone who is eligible for assistance to receive help as soon as possible," said Federal Coordinating Officer Dolph Diemont of FEMA.
+"By law, we cannot duplicate what insurance already covers, but we may be able to help with some disaster-related expenses."
+Diemont was appointed by the president to lead the U.S. government side of joint federal/state disaster operations.

-Disaster assistance that may be available includes grants to help pay for:
+Disaster assistance can include grants to help pay for:

 - Repairing wells and septic tanks;

-- Low-interest disaster loans from the U.S. Small Business Administration (SBA) for homeowners and renters as well as business owners.
+In addition, low-interest disaster loans are available from the U.S. Small Business Administration (SBA) for homeowners and renters as well as for business owners.

-"Call to register with FEMA now," said State Coordinating Officer Fred W. Liebe.
+"Call to register with FEMA now," said Wisconsin Emergency Management Administrator Johnnie Smith.
 "Then call again after receiving your insurance settlement to update your information."

 Here are a few things to keep in mind:

-- FEMA cannot duplicate what insurance already covers or pay deductibles;
+- FEMA by law cannot duplicate what insurance already covers and it cannot pay deductibles;

-- Applicants will be asked to submit proof of settlement.; and
+- Applicants will be asked to submit proof of the insurance settlement; and

 - Applicants should save receipts for expenses that may be eligible and be ready to show them to the inspector when he or she visits to assess damage.